The Shift to Freight Brokers as Primary Carriers

 Many shippers then single source the tail activity; overflow shipments; and those that are ad-hoc or do not meet the standard shipment profile to brokers.
 This allows the brokers to perform where they are strong.
 From our perspective, this is a good strategy to deploy through your annual procurement cycle.

-The trend to utilize brokers will continue through 2017.
-The true test of the concept will occur when we see capacity tighten and rates begin to escalate.
+The trend to utilize brokers will continue, especially as we see capacity tighten and rates escalate.

 A few thoughts to ponder moving forward: